caktus/guidebook/source/deploy/deployed-systems.rst

 Node
 ----

-For projects that use Node, we currently install v4 from deb.nodesource.com.
+For projects that use Node, we currently install v4.2 (LTS) from deb.nodesource.com.
 (The Ubuntu LTS packages are way too old.)